 *Students have to consult with their supervisors on the campus 12 times per year.
 At the end of the programme the viva voce examination is also held on the Budapest campus.

-The DPhil in History of Art is an advanced research degree, which those MPhil students may join who made satisfactory progress at the MPhil level by (a) successfully passing a comprehensive review and (b) submitting a feasible research proposal.
-DPhil students will be encouraged to explore and engage with the current discourse within the discipline of art history and supplement their understanding of art and its cultural context.
+PhD in Art History students will be encouraged to explore and engage with the current discourse within the discipline of art history and supplement their understanding of art and its cultural context.
 The academic focus at IBS is on research within a chronological span from ca. 1500 to the present in relation to the art of the western tradition and its global encounters.

 We encourage and welcome proposals that are working in interdisciplinary fields and connect art, business, art institutions, institutional critique, public relations, marketing, branding in the contemporary world of global economy, and a globalized art world.
 Traditional art historical approaches should be critically addressed, and extended towards approaches worked out in visual culture.
 (Representation, realism, myths, media, global flow of information, gender, cultural politics, cultural heritage, heritage and tourism, etc.)